wysiwygjs/wysiwygjs.github.io/README.md

 wysiwyg.js
 ==========

-'wysiwyg.js' is a (minified) 13k contenteditable-editor with no dependencies.
+'wysiwyg.js' is a (uglified) 12k contenteditable-editor with no dependencies.
 It does only:
 * Transforms any HTML-element into contenteditable
 * onselection-event: e.g. to open a toolbar